martinohanlon/BlueDot/docs/pairpiandroid.rst

 1. Open Settings

-2. Select Bluetooth

-3. This will make your phone "discoverable"
+2. Select Bluetooth and make your phone "discoverable"

 On your Raspberry Pi: